There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 SQL stores data in tables, where each row represents an entity, and each column represents a data point about that entity; for example, if we are storing a car entity in a table, different columns could be ‘Color,’ ‘Make,’ ‘Model,’ and so on.

-NoSQL databases have different data, storage models.
+NoSQL databases have different data, and storage models.
 The main ones are key-value, document, graph, and columnar.

 Schema